Misdirection by Chris Congreave, PigCake, and David Blaine

 AlakazamMagicUK says...

-This is not all about the tricks this time, it's about how you do them. [...]
-He aims to equip magicians with the confidence to secure paid gigs and elevate their performance quality.
+This is not all about the tricks this time, it's about how you do them.
+We're focusing on the skills and strategies needed to thrive in environments with distractions and challenging audiences.

 AMillionCardTricks says...